 Option B - Restrict your WordPress document library to specific users or roles

-If you'd rather create a separate user account for each person who accesses your document library, then install the Advanced Access Manager plugin.
-Use it to restrict your WP document library to specific user roles, or even individual logged in users.
+If you'd rather create a separate user account for each person who accesses your document library, then that's fine too.
+The Password Protected Categories plugin also lets you restrict document categories to specific user roles - or even individual logged in users.

 Use this method if you:

 - Want the most secure option.

 - You're prepared to create a separate user account for each person who accesses the document library.

 First, follow the above instructions to create a WordPress document library with Posts Table Pro.
 Once you're done, install Password Protected Categories and edit the document categories that you want to restrict.
 Choose the 'User' or 'Role' visibility options and choose who can see the documents.